PKief/vscode-markdown-checkbox/README.md

 * [X] ~~*added bullet points*~~

 ### Checkbox position
-Create the checkbox always at the beginning of a line (*default*) or at the current cursor position:
+Create the checkbox always at the beginning of a line (*default*) or at the current cursor position.

+**Important:** If you select the "cursor" option, the strikethrough and the italic style will not be available!
+And it is recommended that you turn the bullet points option to false!
+This is only if you want your checkbox not at the beginning of the line.
+I cannot imagine a use case for it, but you have the possibility to do what you want ;)

     options: "line" | "cursor"